 And it’s all Your fault, God.
-So go away and let me reign in the little kingdom of mine.
+So go away and let me reign in this little kingdom of mine.

 - Know the Word inside and out.
-It’s the only ammunition that can kill roaring lions (that is, Satan).
+It’s the only weapon that can stand up to roaring lions (that is, Satan).

 - Study the truth of God’s character again and again.
 (By the way, if you follow Step One and get into serious study of the Word, this will be an automatic result.)

-- Act as though God is the Highest Authority—because He is.
-Again, if you really spend time getting to know Him, this will begin to come naturally.
+- Make God your Highest Authority—because He is.
+Again, if you really spend time getting to know Him, this will follow by default.